Emund Eriksson: Dynastic position

 Emund Eriksson is not known to the later Norse sagas and king-lists.
 Information about him may have come from Adam's interview with the Danish King Sweyn Estridsen, Harald Bluetooth's great-grandson.
 To the extent that he is historical, he may have ruled in the third quarter of the 10th century.
 The next Swedish king mentioned by Adam of Bremen is Eric the Victorious (died c.
 995), but he does not tell how they were related.
-It has even been speculated that Eric the Victorious belonged to a Geatic clan which gained power in the Mälaren Valley and founded Sigtuna in c.
-980. Nevertheless, the name Emund was common in the late Viking Age dynasty of Sweden, but extremely rare outside of it, which suggests a dynastic continuity.
+Nevertheless, the name Emund was common in the late Viking Age dynasty of Sweden, but extremely rare outside of it, which suggests a dynastic continuity.
 An option is that Emund Eriksson was the brother of Björn (III) Eriksson, who the Norse sagas name as the son of Eric Anundsson and the father of Eric the Victorious.
 This would have been in accordance with the Germanic system of co-rulership (Diarchy) in which two brothers were elected kings and which, according to the sagas, was sometimes used by the Swedes.
 If this is the case, several generations of Swedish rulers were conflated by tradition, explaining the differences between Adam of Bremen and the Norse sagas.

+Later historian

+According to Olov von Dalin Emund was king of Götaland son of earlier king Ring while Björn Eriksson ruled over Svealand being of another line of kings.
+Ruling Sweden in a Diarchy with Björn.
+Björn having slightly more power for ruling over the main province.